nicaless/nanowrimo_ga_project/README.md

 __FW Sub__ - For the current NaNoWriMo, the number of word count submissions to a novel in the first week of the contest

-__FH Total__ - For the current NaNoWriMo, the total word count of a novel in the first half of the contest
+__FH Total__ - For the current NaNoWriMo, the total word count of a novel written in the first half of the contest

 __FH Sub__ - For the current NaNoWriMo, the number of word count submissions to a novel in the first half of the contest

-__SH Total__ - For the current NaNoWriMo, the total word count of a novel in the second half of the contest
+__SH Total__ - For the current NaNoWriMo, the total word count of a novel written in the second half of the contest

 __SH Sub__ - For the current NaNoWriMo, the number of word count submissions to a novel in the second half of the contest